1. Advanced Short Range Air to Air Missile (ASRAAM)

 Final manufacture quantities of the missile have not been disclosed, making unit cost calculations impossible.

-There are no plans to integrate SPEAR3 onto anything other than F-35B at this stage.
+There are no plans to integrate SPEAR3 onto anything apart from the F-35B at this stage.

 In July 2021, the MoD awarded a project contract for the Co-operative Strike Weapons Technology Demonstrator (CSWTD).